e271828e/Flight.jl/docs/notes/design/framework_spec.md

-expected *outcome* (envelope-sweep data: hitting the infeasible edge is information), per §15's exceptions-are-broken-machinery line; a malformed problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`, Appendix C — guess/bounds shape disagreement, an unknown `reads` selector: the offending field with the shapes or names in hand, batched, mirroring linearization's `SurfaceResolution`).
+expected *outcome* (envelope-sweep data: hitting the infeasible edge is information), per §15's exceptions-are-broken-machinery line; a malformed problem is a `BuildError`-class failure at setup (`TrimProblemInvalid`, Appendix C — guess/bounds shape disagreement, an unknown `reads` selector, a `tolerances`/residual key-set mismatch observed at the setup guess evaluation: the offending field with the shapes or names in hand, batched, mirroring linearization's `SurfaceResolution`).